 - Collection in biowaste containers lined with red biohazard bags: Biologically contaminated solid waste should be deposited into biohazard containers (red biohazard bag in biohazard container).
 Some examples of biohazardous waste commonly found in the lab include: flasks, plates, and tubes used for cell culture; ELISA plates; bacterial plates; PCR, DNA, RNA, and protein-containing tubes and plates; flow cytometry tubes; parafin blocks with tissue; contaminated liners, paper tissue, and Kim wipes; blood and tissue samples...
 All biohazardous waste containers should be covered when not in use.

-- Collection in sharps containers: Objects that can penetrate the skin such as scissors, scalpels, needles, razor blades, pasteur pipettes, serological pipettes, pipette tips and broken glass are considered sharps.
+- Collection in sharps containers: Objects that can penetrate the skin such as scissors, scalpels, needles, razor blades, histology slides and coverslips, pasteur pipettes, serological pipettes, pipette tips and broken glass are considered sharps.
 Needles, razor blades, pasteur pipettes and broken glass contaminated with biological agents should only be collected in biohazard sharps containers.
-Biologically contaminated serological pipettes should be collected in a sharps container, or an equivalent receptacle (e.g., an empty serological pipette cardboard box with a biohazard sign), before being deposited into a Stericycle biowaste box.
+Similarly, all histology slides and coverslips used with biohazardous materials, whether fixed or not, should be discarded into a biohazard sharps container that will ultimately be deposited into a biowaste box.
+Biologically contaminated serological pipettes should be collected in a sharps container, or an equivalent receptacle (e.g., an empty serological pipette cardboard box with a biohazard sign), before being deposited into a Clean Harbors biowaste box.
 The picture below illustrates how to discard biologically contaminated sharps correctly.

 NOTE: Non-contaminated serological pipettes and pipette tips can be discarded in a broken glass box